FractalBlocks/FractalWeb/README.md

 # FractalWeb

-A minimalist distributed Web communications framework
+A minimalist distributed Web communications framework, meet the content you want.

 ## Core design principles

-- Bring the user ideas to life
 - Give all the possible control to the user, and good defaults
 - User owns her data
 - User owns her connections
 - Give the user real value following good design principles (http://www.timewellspent.io/)
+- Bring the user ideas to life

 ## Design